plimble/ivy/README.md

 	})

 	a.Run(":3000")
 ```

+You can run as middleware also

 ### Example Request Image
-get image with original size
+Get image with original size or non image

 ```
 	http://localhost:3000/bucket/_/test.jpg